Find Affordable College Courses

 Athens, GA

-University of Georgia came in at #21 in this year’s edition of the Most Popular Economics Bachelor’s Degree Schools in the Southeast Region ranking.
-UGA is a fairly large public school located in the city of Athens.
+University of Georgia ranked #21 on this year’s Most Popular Economics Bachelor’s Degree Schools in the Southeast Region list.
+UGA is a fairly large public school located in the medium-sized city of Athens.

 About 41% of the students majoring in economics at the school are women while 59% are male.